 A city subscription library predated the public library.
-It's still in use, with a very odd front.
+It's still in use.

 (R) L.L.
 Cook photo postcard shows a State Fair advertisement on the bicycle, and a tiny 'No Parking' sign near the tree.

 Late 1902 grant.
-Demolished sometime since then, probably in practice for the death of the auto industry.
+Demolished sometime since then, probably in practice for demolishing the auto industry.